microsoft/pxt-arcade/docs/skillmap/beginner-skillmap.md

 * name: Shortest Story
 * type: tutorial
-* description: Write a short story with a scene of your own.
+* description: Write a short story with a scene of your own!
 * tags: easy, story, joke, creative

 * url: /skillmap/story/story4